kaiostech/gonk-binder/server-client-sample/README.md

 # Guideline

 ## Service part
-Please refer `connectivity/ConnectivityServerTest.cpp` for service sample code.
+Please refer `generic/classic/ServerTest.cpp` for service sample code.
+(or `generic/inherit/InheritServerTest.cpp` for inherit service class)

-`ConnectivityServerTest` acts as a BnConnectivity and also expose it as a service to system with name `connectivityServerTest`
-`ConnectivityIheritServer` acts as a inherit class so you may worry less about build break during aidl code merge process.
+`ServerTest` acts as a BnConnectivity and also expose it as a service to system with name `KaiOSServerTest` `IheritServerTest` acts as a inherit class so you may worry less about build break during aidl code merge process.

 ## Client part
-Please refer `KaiAIDL.cpp` Client mode for client sample code.
+Please refer `generic/Main.cpp` Client mode for client sample code.

 This sample code accesses Kai system api `IConnectivity`

 1. Unmark one of following build flag in Android.bp to enable test daemon.
+   REAL_SERVER_TEST will only activate client mode and try to reach DUT's server.
+   CLASSIC_TEST need to implement both client/server and test the interactive between them.
+   INHERIT_TEST is simular with CLASSIC_TEST, but test inherit abilities with aidl share library "binder_b2g_stub".
 ```
 // Choose the test case you need.
-//        "-DCONNECTIVITY_REAL_SERVER",
+//        "-DREAL_SERVER_TEST",
-//        "-DCONNECTIVITY_CLASSIC_TEST",
+//        "-DCLASSIC_TEST",
-//        "-DCONNECTIVITY_INHERIT_TEST",
+//        "-DINHERIT_TEST",
 ```

 2. build test binary